atlemann/atlemann.github.io/_drafts/fs-crypto.md

 This is part of [F# Advent calendar 2021](https://sergeytihon.com/2021/10/18/f-advent-calendar-2021/).
 Go and check out all the other great posts and thank you Sergey Tihon for organizing!

 In this post we're going to create a console application for exploring your crypto assets.
+The code can be found [here](https://github.com/atlemann/FsCrypto).

 ## Exploring the APIs